Tanav1/BeyondATS-AI/README.md

 - Create Dashboard with Gemini API results for better organisation and readibility of content

-- Account Capabilities: Have an account to keep track of candidate history

-      - This will be done using a database which will be linked using OAuth 2.0 Authentication to each account
+- Account Capabilities: Have an account to keep track of candidate history.
+This will be done using a database which will be linked using OAuth 2.0 Authentication to each account

--